nofusscomputing/centurion_erp_migrated/docs/projects/centurion_erp/development/models.md

 - If creating a new model, function `access.functions.permissions.permission_queryset()` has been updated to display the models permission(s)

+## Checklist

+This section details the additional items that may need to be done when adding a new model:

+- If the model is a primary model, add to model reference rendering in `app/core/lib/markdown_plugins/model_reference.py` function `tag_html`

 ## History

 Currently the adding of history to a model is a manual process. edit the file located at `core.views.history` and within `View.get_object` add the model to the `switch` statement.